You’ve been thinking about potty training and wondering if there are tips to make potty training easier. There is!

 NOT-SO-SECRET, SECRET – SOCIAL SKILLS ARE MORE DIFFICULT!

 Quick Rundown Of My Potty Training Success

 - #1.
 Once 18 months rolls around, I am watching for signs of readiness (signs that the child is “holding it.”
-Such as waking up dry from a nap/night time or stopping the flow after he’s started to tinkle. (hint…this is why summertime is the bomb-diggity!)
+Such as waking up dry from a nap/night time or stopping the flow after he’s started to tinkle. (hint…this is why summertime is so great for potty training.)

 - #2.
 Take away the diapers.

 - #3.
 Tell him, “You will not be wearing a diaper anymore.
 You must now use the potty.”

 - #4.
 Train him how to sit on the potty – put him on the potty once every hour – praise and reward like CRAZY-TOWN when he pees or poops!!
 (Don’t use a little-on-the-floor-kids-training-toilet.
 Start right out training him how to actually climb on the potty, cuz you don’t want to train twice.)